Lisa Willis: USA Basketball

 Willis was a member of the team representing the US at the 2005 World University Games Team in Izmir, Turkey.
 Willis averaged 9.7 points per game while helping the team to a 7–0 record, resulting in a gold medal at the event.
 Willis' efficiency showed in Turkey, when it was noted that she was a leading scorer and the top 3-point shooter but didn't tally as many minutes.

 FIBA career

-Willis had a fun and exciting professional basketball career in Europe during the WNBA offseason.
+Willis had a professional basketball career in Europe during the WNBA offseason.
 She played for teams in Vologda, Russia, Byron, Greece, Kayseri, Turkey and Riga, Latvia.
 Her last season of overseas basketball was played in Riga, Latvia where she won the Latvian Championship in 2010.
 Willis' career came to an end when she tore her ACL, MCL, and LCL the same day she received a contract to go back to Kayseri, Turkey where she once played.